crowdcent/numerblox/README.md

 ### Bugs / Issues / Enhancements.

-Even though most of the components in this library are tested the project is still in an early stage of development.
+Even though most of the components in this library are tested, the project is still in an early stage of development.
 If you discover bugs, other issues or ideas for enhancements, do not hesitate to make a Github issue.
 Describe in the issue what code was run on what machine and background on the issue.
 Add stacktraces and screenshots if this is relevant for solving the issue.
 Also, please define appropriate labels for the Github issue.

 ### Contributing Code